TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 19/Psalms 19.1.md

 ---

-[For the Chief Musician.
-A Psalm of David].
-The heavens declare the glory of God; And the firmament showeth his handiwork.
+The heavens declare the glory of God.
+The expanse shows his handiwork.